Auto Healing for Selenium Web Automation

 });

-In the above test case, we are changing the id of the search box on Amazon's homepage and then trying to find the element using the old id.
-The Auto Healing feature will automatically detect the new id and find the element.
+In the above test case, the script changes the id of the search box on Amazon's homepage and then tries to find the element using the old id.
+The Auto Healing feature automatically detects the new id and finds the element.

 To run the test, execute the below command: